craigargh/cfg-python/session_4.md

 The `@app.route()` code is a **function decorator**.

-It tells Flask to run a function when someone goes to a specific url route
+It tells Flask to run a function when someone goes to a specific url

+The function should return a either `string` or a `response` (covered later)

 ----